 - Image Editing (Cropping, rotating, filters, etc.)

-- Geolocation Features (determining location of image, determining current location of user to add to post)
+- Geolocation Features (determining the location of the image, determining the current location of the user to add to post)

 - Messaging (text/photo messaging)

 - Search (Searching by username, full name, tags and post description)

 Without these features, your app doesn’t stand a chance to gain traction.
 You need to compete with all the other photo apps out there — but that shouldn’t deter you from the project at all.
 There are 2.08 billion users out there, after all.
 There’s plenty of room for lots of photo apps, but if they don’t have a good user experience, they won’t become a user’s go-to.

 You want to build a photo-sharing app like Instagram, but you don’t want an Instagram clone.
 Users already have Instagram and your idea should have something new to bring to the table.
 After you’ve got the basic features down, you need to think of your spin.

 Will this be a private photo-sharing app like SnapChat?
 Are you looking to focus primarily on photo editing for sharing across various platforms?
 Do you want your app to focus on gifs or moving images?
 What makes your app unique?
 Once you develop your unique spin, you’re ready to create your app.

 Evaluate Your App’s Performance, And Develop Plans To Keep Your Performance Up